egorkudelya/anechka/README.md

 ![Example Image](https://drive.google.com/uc?id=1HLaM91TeJT5SEHFjjzqb3R2h5JZJC4V3)

-As you can see, the message conforms to the format specified in the proto file -- we got back the time it took to execute the query in ms and a number of json documents, where each document contains the path to the file and a context array with the searched token.
+As you can see, the message conforms to the format specified in the proto file.
+We received the time it took to execute the query in milliseconds and a number of JSON documents.
+Each document contains the path to the file, along with the context array containing the sentences where the searched token appears.